Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos: Method

 \subsubsection{Merging}

 The result of motion estimation is that we have two sets of Gaussian marbles which reconstruct the \textit{same} subsequence.
 In other words, each pair $(\mathcal{G}^a_{ij}, \mathcal{G}^b_{ij})$ covers the same interval $[i,j]$.
-Because they cover the same subsequence, we can trivially \textit{merge} the pair by taking the union of all the Gaussian marbles, $\mathcal{G}_{ij} = \mathcal{G}^a_{ij} \cup \mathcal{G}^b_{ij}$, yielding a set twice the size of the original sets.
+Therefore, we can trivially \textit{merge} the pair by taking the union of all the Gaussian marbles, $\mathcal{G}_{ij} = \mathcal{G}^a_{ij} \cup \mathcal{G}^b_{ij}$, yielding a set twice the size of the original sets.
 To avoid excessive computational burden, we drop Gaussians of low opacity and small scale, and additionally perform random downsampling, to keep the set size constant.